 Michael Holmes goes on to say, you should budget for design fees from three to seven per cent of the construction cost, with a minimum of around £2,400 to £3,600 for the planning drawings.
 A measured survey of the existing house will cost from £500 to £1,500 depending on the size of the property.

-Here at buildmydesign our fixed fee design phase costs just £1,995 + VAT and includes everything you need to start building; measured survey, design development, planning application (if necessary), structural calculations and building regulations specification.
-Have a look at our new flyer here.
+Here at buildmydesign our fixed fee design phase for an extension or loft conversion costs just £1,995 + VAT and includes everything you need to start building; measured survey, design development, planning application (if necessary), structural calculations and building regulations specification.
+For a quotation on another project please contact us using our handy form or call the team on 020 3843 3665.

 Financing Your Extension